-Step 1: Set a Goal for your workshop
+Step 1: Set a Goal For Your Customer Journey Mapping Workshop

-First, you should clearly define the goal of your journey mapping workshop.
+First, you should clearly define the goal of your workshop.
 The goal must be specific and achievable.
-It cannot be trying customer journey mapping framework because you heard you should do it.
+It cannot be trying the CJM framework because you heard you should do it.
 Nor can it be creating a ton of detailed customer journey maps that cover all aspects of user interactions.
 This is just not feasible, won't fit into a single workshop, and will probably take you a year to complete.

 I'd say it's been a productive customer journey mapping workshop if you came up with the map structure and went over the as-is processes.
 This along might take you a good couple hours so don't think you'll nail an entire journey map in a day. 😉

 Here is a list of sound goals you can set for your kick-off customer journey mapping workshop:

 - Sharing knowledge across the team

 - Ideating solutions for the pain points you discovered either before or during the workshop